stevenwilser/historyfetcher/README.md

 by Steven Wilser
 [stevenwilser.github.io](https://stevenwilser.github.io)

 History Fetcher is a command-line linux program that parses the history data of Firefox and Chromium internet browsers and creates a txt or csv file containing the desired information for portable use.
-Available information includes: URL, URL Titles, Visit Count, Frecency (Firefox), and Last Visit Date.
+Available information includes: URL, URL Titles, Visit Count, Frecency (Firefox), Last Visit Date, and Keyword results.

 Installation and Requirements
 -----------------------------